Drug Shortages and Discontinuations

 See DPEB Bulletin (including PseudoDIN) and risk communication.

-Baqsimi™ (glucagon nasal spray) remains in stock.
+Baqsimi™ (glucagon nasal spray) is available.
 Please note that Baqsimi™ is not indicated for use in children < 4 years of age.

 H-K